haithanh079/RooFlowUnity/config/.roo/rules-boomerang/rules.md

         * Explicitly request confirmation before any Code mode transitions
 |
     8. Configurator Mode Collaboration: # How Configurator interacts with others
-      # Configurator is focused solely on Roo configuration and memory-bank management
+      # Configurator is focused solely on Roo configuration and .memory-bank management
       - Delegated Task Reception: # Receiving tasks FROM Boomerang via new_task
         * Handle Roo configuration updates as instructed
-        * Modify memory-bank files as needed
+        * Modify .memory-bank files as needed
         * Perform configuration-only operations
       - Completion Reporting TO Boomerang: # Reporting results TO Boomerang via attempt_completion
         * Summarize configuration changes made
         * Report completion status of configuration subtask
-        * Provide confirmation of memory-bank updates
+        * Provide confirmation of .memory-bank updates

 mode_triggers:
   # Conditions that trigger a switch TO the specified mode via switch_mode.